-- Choose a mentor who is willing and able to meet at least twice a month to provide guidance and advice on professional development and career topics, such as work/life balance, time and project management, promotion and tenure, teaching and mentorship, committee and other professional service, community engagement and outreach, leadership development, and lab and research management.
+- Do not choose a mentor for a research collaboration.
+Choose a mentor who is willing and able to meet at least twice a month to provide guidance and advice on professional development and career topics beyond merely promotion and tenure, such as work/life balance, time and project management, teaching and mentorship, committee and other professional service, community engagement and outreach, lab and research management.

 - In their statement, your mentor should address how you, the applicant, will benefit from mentoring.
 Your mentor should consider your professional development holistically, beyond research productivity alone, and identify areas for improvement or potential growth.
 (1,000 words)